FaboBorgesLima/noodle-zap/README.md

 -   backend:
     -   run `docker compose up & docker compose watch`
 -   frontend:
-    -   run `npm start` in frontend folder
+    -   run `npm run dev` in frontend folder

 for more details look at the [docs](/documentation/)